DustinHall/dustinhall.github.io/reading-notes/markdown.md

 Quotes can be added with `>` before the quote.
 One of my favorite quotes from Lincoln:
 > Better to remain silent and be thought a fool than to speak and remove all doubt.

+## Closing

+These are just some of the basics using markdown.
+Please review the source links listed above and you will find many more options while using markdown. 🙂